Screen printing (Hybrid or Standard)

 - high-quality hybrid-screen printed design

 Officially Australian Made® certified and crafted in 100% Australian-grown cotton.
 Perfect for hot or humid days and for energy-intensive activities like running or working outside.
-Pay your respects with this original, hand-drawn and historically reflective singlet that honour those who gave their today for our tomorrow.
+This singlet pays tribute to General Dynamics' F-111C (nicknamed 'Pig'), the fastest aircraft RAAF has ever operated.

 Australian cotton is a true white cotton, that has an excellent reputation for quality and sustainability world-wide.
 Australian cotton is the most water efficient cotton industry in the world and has seen an 85% reduction in the use of herbicides and pesticides.
 This t-shirt is decorated with eco-friendly water-based pigment inks that are OKEO-TEXT certified.
 Free from dangerous substances & chemicals, heavy metals and undesirable surfactants.